 Legal Text

 It was identified by the proposer that paragraphs 89 to 95 of schedule 16 of the DCUSA will need to be amended to implement this change.
 No proposed legal text was provided within the initial CP as the implementation of DCP 228 amends the same paragraphs within the DCUSA.
 The Working Group noted that the amended legal text provided to parties as part of this consultation is not from the current version of the DCUSA and is the approved legal text formulated as part of DCP 228.

+The Working Group identified that the CP will also affect the Annual Review Pack (ARP), however will only impact paragraph 1.1 of schedule 20 of the DCUSA.

 This change proposes to allocate an element of the scaling to generation by applying [x%] of scaling as generation credits.
 A proposed initial value of 50% was set out in the CP however the Working Group agreed that [x%] will better meet the DCUSA objectives than either the status quo or the proposed initial figure.